imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 "Example of the first look of the plugin window when using it on a TEM image") [Trainable Weka Segmentation](Trainable_Weka_Segmentation "wikilink") runs on any 2D or 3D image (grayscale or color).
-To use 2D features, you need to select the menu command {% include bc content="Plugins |
+To use 2D features, you need to select the menu command {% include bc content='Plugins |
-Segmentation | Trainable Weka Segmentation" %}.
-For 3D features, call the plugin under {% include bc content="Plugins | Segmentation |
+Segmentation | Trainable Weka Segmentation' %} .
+For 3D features, call
+the plugin under {% include bc content='Plugins | Segmentation |
-Trainable Weka Segmentation 3D" %}.
+Trainable Weka Segmentation 3D' %} .
 Both commands will use the same GUI but offer different feature options in their settings.

 By default, the plugin starts with two classes, i.e. it will produce